14 Totally Unique Restaurants in Oklahoma You Have to Try

 The restaurant was later sold in 2011 to Kim and Steve Jeffry, who continue to run the business today.

 When first arriving, visitors are greeted immediately with one of the most important tools of the early oil trade, the spudder.
-This devise was an old cable rig that was used for drilling shallow wells.
+This device was an old cable rig that was used for drilling shallow wells.
 The one outside the restaurant originated in Wichita Falls is the 1920s, and is an authentic piece of history.

-From first entrance to when the meal is served, visitors are immersed in the history of the oil industry.
+From the first entrance to when the meal is served, visitors are immersed in the history of the oil industry.
 Even the rolls are brought to the tables in reproduction 1920s lunch boxes.

 While the atmosphere is amazing, the food may be even more so.
 This “traditional” steakhouse was even featured on the Travel Channels “Man vs. Food”.
 The original episode titled “Tulsa” aired on June 15, 2011.